-1.3 | Project Location
+1.3 Project Location

-The subject interchange is at mileage reference marker 4 on I-229, in southern Sioux Falls, SD.
-The interchange is approximately four miles east/northeast of the I-29/I-229 system interchange and six miles south of the I-229/I-90 system interchange.
-The adjacent interchanges along I-229 are Minnesota Avenue (Exit 3) and 26th Street (Exit 5); the interchange spacing is approximately 1-mile to either side of the subject interchange.
+The subject interchange is at mileage reference marker 3 on I-229, in southern Sioux Falls, SD.
+The interchange is approximately three miles east/northeast of the I-29/I-229 system interchange and seven miles south of the I-229/I-90 system interchange.
+The adjacent interchanges along I-229 are Western Avenue (Exit 2) and Cliff Avenue (Exit 4); the interchange spacing is approximately 1-mile to either side of the subject interchange.

 This location is within the Sioux Falls MPO and within the developed urban area of the city.
-The Cliff Avenue corridor is a primary commuter route between downtown and the urban/suburban residential areas throughout the southern Sioux Falls metropolitan area.
+The Minnesota Avenue corridor is a primary commuter route between downtown and the urban/suburban residential areas throughout the southern Sioux Falls metropolitan area.

-Cliff Avenue is a five-lane principal arterial through the project area; there is a two way left turn lane (TWLTL) north and south of the interchange.
-Major intersections include 33rd Street, and 49th Street; however there are many local roadway intersections and driveway access locations, as well as access to Lincoln High School which is just north of the interchange.
+Minnesota Avenue is a five-lane principal arterial through the project area; there is a two way left turn lane (TWLTL) north and south of the interchange and a raised concrete median between the ramp terminal intersections.
+Major intersections include 41st Street, 49th Street, and 57th Street; however there are many local roadway intersections and driveway access locations as well.

-1.4 | Logical Termini
+1.4 Logical Termini